yashwanth0072/streamlit-nyayai/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is currently unlicensed.
+All rights reserved by the author.

 ---